-He it was, who from Hive Primus led us, to bring order and faith into the lawlessness of the Ash Wastes.
-Toxic was that desolation, yet he feared not the poisoned land, as he gathered us into the Wasteland Crusade.
+He it was, who from Hive Primus led us, to bring purity and faith into the lawlessness of the Ash Wastes.
+Toxic was that desolation, yet he feared not to enter the poisoned land, as he gathered us into the Wasteland Crusade.

 There it was that we were cowardly ambushed by a gang of semi clad heretics.
 When we were carrying home goods taken from sinners guilty of crimes too hideous for me to mention (lest they pollute the mind of the reader)

-Unjustly they fell upon us, true protectors of the faith, and their first salvoe crippled our beloved mobile aid to crusading: the Pulpitek
+Unjustly they fell upon us, true protectors of the faith, and their first barrage crippled our beloved mobile aid to crusading: the Pulpitek

 In all directions we scrambled from the burning vehicle, and despite my fervent devotion I began to doubt the assurance of our inevitable victory